 Keynsham Area Forum meetings

 The Forum was very pleased to welcome Keynsham NOW, the youth council for Keynsham, to lead on the first half of the meeting.
 They had undertaken a survey of local young people to obtain their overall impression of Keynsham, what they think the main problems facing young people in the community are, what might be improved and the facilities/support they would like to see.
 They then undertook the same survey with the Forum members at the meeting, asking them to think about how the young people might have answered.
 The aim was to challenge decision makers on whether they know what young people want.
 It was a thought provoking session and the Forum was very pleased to have young people participating in such a pro-active way.
 The Forum also heard from Chris Head of the West of England Rural Network and Chair of the Chew Valley Forum on plans to mark the 50th Anniversary of the River Chew Flood.
-There was an update from the Police and while the Fire Service were unable to be present, they did provide an update.
 The information from the meeting can be found on the right hand side.

 The Community Showcase returned with two presentations from Saltford Business Network and Saltford Community Association.
 We were delighted to welcome the CCG and the Virgin Care and Health Team, June Brassington from Keynsham and Saltford Dementia Action Alliance and Janet Dabbs from Bath and North East Somerset Age UK.